ImageMagick/Usage-Markdown/compose/index.md

 That means no new colors will be added to the images, though new image will be a mix of the colors from both images.
 Also image order does not matter, except that the size and meta-data comes from the destination image.

-For example here take the lighter of images containing a Red and Blue gradient.
+For example, here take the lighter of images containing a Red and Blue gradient.

 ~~~
 convert red_gradient.png blue_gradient.png \